tigoCaval/recommendation-algorithm/README.md

 - This package can be used in any PHP application or with any framework.
 - Download package: ```composer require tigo/recommendation```

-*If you found this project useful, consider making a donation to support the developer [Donate](https://www.paypal.com/donate?hosted_button_id=S7FBV5N6ZTRXQ)*
+*If you found this project useful, consider making a donation to support the developer.
+[Donate](https://www.paypal.com/donate?hosted_button_id=S7FBV5N6ZTRXQ)*

  ### Getting started
  Starting with composer